coriouslien/cuda-gemm-kernels/sgemm/sgemm80/profiling/NCU_sgemm80_profiling.md

 to hide behind, so every fixed-latency dependency stalls the scheduler completely.
-Wait Stall dominates because occupancy is 8% — with only 1 warp/scheduler, there are no other warps to switch to.
-You should clarify:the only cure is more warps to hide it with.
+Wait Stall dominates because occupancy is 8% — with only 1 warp/scheduler, there are no other warps to switch to.  should clarify:the only cure is more warps to hide it with.
 Second, Thread Divergence at 23.61% estimated speedup is significant —  32 active threads but only 22.81 not predicated off means r oughly 9 threads per warp are being masked out by predication.
 This is likely the boundary condition handling at tile edges.